Jeremy5044/hello-world/README.md

-lets frow and make it together.
+lets grow and make it together.
+We will build and creat and grow together.